henkvancann/dkms-demo/README.md

 ## Introduction

 This is a demonstration of DKMS infrastructure that presents its usage in practice.
 The demo consists of 2 controllers, where `controller1` is an issuer and `controller2` is a holder of digitally signed cryptograhpic material that attestates claims about the subject.
-Controllers communicate indirectly through the OOBI's and infrastructure.
+Controllers communicate indirectly by doing the OOBI's discovery through the infrastructure.
+For a comprehensive overview of what is going on under the hood, see https://hackmd.io/@bYQK_qO_RLa70okz8n7TQg/rkbCezoBc#Demo-step-by-step-from-the-DKMS-perspective .

 ## Structure of this repo